Patrick Newell (ice hockey): Collegiate

 Newell competed with the St. Cloud State Huskies men's ice hockey team for four years.
 He recorded his first collegiate goals in a game against the Miami Redhawks on October 30, 2015.
 At the conclusion of the season, he recorded seven goals and 15 assists for a total of 22 points.
 He was also one of six St. Cloud State University rookies named to the NCHC Academic All-Conference Team and was later added to the NCHC Scholar-Athlete Team.
 In his sophomore season, he led the Huskies with 20 assists and was a recipient of the a 2017 All-NCHC Academic Award.

 Newell broke out in his senior year at St. Cloud State.
 He was named the NCHC Player of the Week for the first time on October 15, after recording five points in a two games against Alaska Nanooks.
 By November 14, 2018, he had tied his career high seven goals and tied the team lead with 12 points.
 By the conclusion of the regular season, the St. Cloud Huskies ranked first in their division with Newell recording 18 goals for a total of 38 points through 32 games.
 On March 14, 2019, he was named NCHC Forward of the Year for leading the conference in both goals and points.
 Later, Newell was named to the 2018-19 All-USCHO First Team, selected as a Hobey Baker Award Top 10 Finalist alongside teammate Jimmy Schuldt, and chosen for the CM/AHCA All-America First Team.

 Professional

 On March 31, 2019, Newell's collegiate career ended when he signed a three-year entry-level contract with the New York Rangers.
 A few days later, he signed an Amateur Tryout agreement with the Rangers American Hockey League (AHL) affiliate, the Hartford Wolf Pack.
 He made his professional debut on April 4 in a 5-2 loss to the Springfield Thunderbirds.

 Following the completion of his entry-level contract with the Rangers, Newell having played primarily with affiliate, the Hartford Wolf Pack, was released as a free agent.
 On August 20, 2021, Newell embarked on a career abroad by agreeing to a one-year contract with Norwegian club, Stjernen Hockey of the Eliteserien.
-Newell continued to play in Europe, playing for Swedish, Hungarian, and Slovakian clubs before returned to North America to play in the ECHL.
+Newell continued to play in Europe, playing for Swedish, Hungarian, and Slovak clubs before returned to North America to play in the ECHL.